GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript, purely by accident, has become the most popular programming language in the world.
+> ### Most programming languages contain good parts and bad parts.
+I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.
 >
 > ~ *Douglas Crockford*